abgox/PSCompletions/README.md

         > -   If there are problems, please use `psc update <completion>` to overwrite completion
     -   Get the completion file path. `psc which <completion>`

-**If you find this project helpful, please consider giving it a star ⭐.**
+**If this project is helpful to you, please consider giving it a star ⭐.**

 ## How to install